-There is nothing worse than ordering a ring only to find out at a latter date that it does not fit.
-It does not matter whether the ring was ordered at the wrong size, or whether over time the ring no longer fits, either way you will want to get it adjusted so that it fits you just right.
+There is nothing worse than ordering a ring only to find out at a later date that it does not fit.
+It does not matter whether the ring was ordered at the wrong size, or whether over time the ring no longer fits, either way, you will want to get it adjusted so that it fits you just right.
 Besides, a ring that does not fit on or slips off altogether just will not do.
 But if you were to hire the services of a jeweler to help make the change, how long can you expect to wait?
 I decided to spend some time researching and would like to share with you what I found here today.

 So, how long does it take to get a ring resized?
 It typically takes between 3 days to 7 days for a ring to be resized.
 However, the total amount of time it takes will depend on the ring material, the type/style/complexity of the ring, and the jeweler that you are working with.
 Some rings can even take up to 4 weeks to be resized, whereas others may not be able to be resized altogether.